niaid/Gene_Regulatory_Networks/README.md

 [![**youtube video record**](https://img.youtube.com/vi/eMvUteU3WWk/0.jpg)](https://www.youtube.com/watch?v=eMvUteU3WWk&feature=youtu.be)

-(Original ACEversion this was for the Uganda training 2020, for Africa Center of Execellence.
+(The original ACEversion was for the Uganda training 2020, for Africa Center of Execellence.
 There are two sessions in the ACEversion.
 Session 1 will be on biological backgrounds, information theory-based methods and Bayesian Network. session 2 will be on iRegulon and SCENIC.)

 **Contact our team via email:**